mkewls/statistical-methods/README.md

 npm start
 ```

-The port is set to 8080 and the app should be accessible upon start-up at the routes specified in the challenge.
+The port is set to 8080 and the app should be accessible upon start-up at the routes specified in the code comments.